 We Seek Justice and Full Compensation for Abused Students

 If your son or daughter was involved in a sexual relationship with a teacher, they have been hurt enough without having their name spread through the media.
 We will, to the extent possible, seek anonymity for your son or daughter in any actions that may be brought; however, this is not always possible, particularly in legal proceedings.

 We take our direction from you.
 If you are the parent, you may or may not want to press charges for criminal prosecution.
-Your objectives may be to see the teacher terminated, or you may additionally seek full compensation for all damages that have been sustained.
+Your objectives may be to see the teacher terminated.
+You may additionally seek full compensation for all damages sustained.

 We work on behalf of you and your son or daughter.
 We will meet with you for a free, no-obligation consultation so that we may learn about your case.
 At this time, once we understand the facts and circumstances of your case, we can advise how we can help, and the legal possibilities for your case.
 We are available to represent clients in inappropriate and sexual teacher-student sexual relationships in the Phoenix area (including Tempe, Mesa, Scottsdale, and Glendale) and throughout the State of Arizona.

 Arizona Statute of Limitations for Survivors of Childhood Sexual Abuse